 | Students Diverted from Public School

 | Total Choice Students

-1. The only possible exceptions would be students who received their first tax-credit scholarship award at an older age because that had previously be using financial assistance from a private scholarship program.
+1 The only possible exceptions would be students who received their first tax credit scholarship award at an older age because they had previously used financial assistance from a private scholarship program.

-2. The number of tax-credit scholarship recipients who were eligible by switching from a private scholarship program is de minimis.
-Furthermore, it is also reasonable to conclude the profile of this small group is very similar to the entering kindergarten group with regard to its propensity to enroll in a private school with any financial assistance.
+2 The number of tax credit scholarship recipients who were eligible by switching from a private scholarship program is de minimis.
+Furthermore, it is also reasonable to conclude that the profile of this small group is very similar to the entering kindergarten group with regard to its propensity to enroll in a private school with any financial assistance.

 ABOUT THE AUTHOR